jkent/pybot/README.md

 ### Running

-Pybot is a python package, which means you need to run it as `python jkent-pybot` or `python3 jkent-pybot`.
-Yes, you need to provide the path to the package itself.
+Pybot is a python package, which means you need to run it as `python pybot` or `python3 pybot`.
+Yes, you need to provide the path to the pybot package itself.

 ### Plugins